nicholasdille/docker-pod/README.md

 This plugin manages pod by creating a dummy container representing the pod.

-Additional containers are started next to the dummy container and shares the network as well as the PID namespace.
+Additional containers are started next to the dummy container and shares the network and optionally the PID namespace.
+If the environment variable `POD_SHARE_PID_NAMESPACE` is set to `true`, sharing the PID namespace is enabled.

 ## Usage